-Prohibition on hedging transactions and derivatives on securities

-Employees must not engage in hedging arrangements, deal in derivatives or enter into other arrangements that limit the economic risk related to holdings in the Company's securities or other unvested entitlements under an Employee incentive scheme.
+Prohibition on hedging transactions and derivatives on securities securities or other unvested entitlements under an Employee incentive scheme.
 For the purposes of this Policy, this prohibition applies to any contracts for difference and other contracts intended to secure a profit or avoid a loss based on fluctuations in the price of the Company's securities.